See Tình: Accolades

-Viral success
+Cultural impact

 "See Tình" achieved global popularity through a sped-up remix created by Cukak on the video-sharing service TikTok, which inspired users to post videos of themselves dancing to the song.
 The chorus and pre-chorus in particular gained TikTok virality.
-Just two days after its release, the music video had garnered 1.6 million views.
+Just two days after its release, the music video had 1.6 million views.
 A TikTok hashtag dedicated to the song reached 250.5 million views, with more than 43,000 videos using the track.
-Following the success of "See Tình," some of Linh's other songs on the album also gained popularity.
+Following the success of "See Tình", some of Linh's other songs on the album also gained popularity.
 As of August 2023, the video has garnered 40 million views on YouTube.
 In China alone, the number of views for related videos is estimated to be up to 4 billion.
 The song appeared in the YouTube Korea Top Chart and became one of the most searched keywords on Melon, a prominent South Korean music service.

 Shindong, a member of Super Junior, expanded the song's virality to South Korea when he danced to "See Tình".
 When South Korean volleyballer Lee Da-hyeon scored a point in a volleyball game, he celebrated by joining the trend; Kim Yeon-koung, another volleyball player, also joined in.
 Lee Seung-hoon, a member of K-pop group Winner, uploaded a clip dancing to the song, which further fueled its virality and was shared by Linh.
 Blackpink danced to the song during their concert in Hanoi.
 Sunwoo, a member of The Boyz, danced to the song.
 Numerous Chinese celebrities joined the trend in Douyin, the Chinese version of TikTok.
 In China, the song is known as "见爱响铃" and has been covered by Jolin Tsai.
 The song was renamed "Ding Ding Dang Dang" in Mango TV's show Riding the Wind 2023, where it was performed by numerous celebrities.
 A priest in Danao, Cebu, followed the trend; his video received backlash online, leading the spokesperson for the Archdiocese of Cebu to state that the priest did not break any church rules.
 Filipino basketball player Eric Tai danced to the song in one of his games with Filipino actor Slater Young.
 The song gained internet virality in other countries such as Japan, Malaysia, and Thailand.

 According to the USC Center on Public Diplomacy, the song "gives Vietnam a positive image" globally.
 The Center suggests that a Vietnamese pop song typically becomes viral through three elements: a catchy melody, a simple choreography, and popularity on video-sharing platforms.
 However, the Center added that users often "only exploit these songs as background music for TikTok videos or use [them] for other purposes and not to [listen] to the music."